 From the initial intraoral scan to the final restoration, a digital workflow minimizes the variables that can lead to errors.
 This results in crowns that not only look fantastic but also fit perfectly with minimal adjustments.
 Let’s explore the specific advantages you can expect when you partner with a digital Emax lab.

-Achieve a Precise Fit, Every Time
+Get a Precise Fit, Every Time

 One of the most significant advantages of a digital workflow is the incredible precision it offers.
 Using CAD/CAM technology, your digital Emax lab can design and mill crowns with microscopic accuracy.
 This process starts with your intraoral scan, which creates a detailed 3D model of the patient’s dentition.
 The lab’s software then uses this data to craft a restoration that fits perfectly against the margins and surrounding teeth.